wenchi53/Blockchain_test/README.md

 # Blockchain_test

-These are the Klee tests on popular Blockchain codes.
+In the following contents, we will elaborate in detail how to apply Klee tests on popular Blockchain codes.

-Therefore, first, we have to setup Klee testing environment to test our targets.
+First, we have to setup a test environment of Klee in order to test our targets.

 A. Install Docker and Klee
+    In this section, users have to install Docker first and then install Klee on Docker.

+    Users can run Klee tests in a virtual environment that Docker has created.

-    Details and files can be found here : https://klee.github.io/
+    More details and files can be found here : https://klee.github.io/

+Second, after Klee has been settled, users are able to start doing tests on Blockchain codes.

+Before running Blockchain codes, users have to build up an environment for Blockchain.

-B. Build up Bolckchain environment
+B. Build up Blockchain environment

     1. Get openssl
        $ cd /usr/local/src